 She walks down my lane every day with her good friend Faith, and they just looked so lovely together that I asked if I could paint them.

 Both were happy to do so but I decided that just one figure would make a better composition so April came and ‘stood’ for me.

 We met up several times and she told me her story.
 April Cantelo was a famous opera singer formerly married to Sir Colin Davis.

 She ended up moving to Sutton Courtenay and gave singing lessons to many people.

 As a hint to her former life I painted a music score from one of her early recitals in 1967, singing Handel’s Messiah with the London Choral society.

-Ruth Swain ‘Lady With 2 Sticks’
+Ruth Swain ‘Lady with 2 Sticks’

 Ruth Swain is a contemporary artist, best known for her realistic portraits.
 She lives and works in Oxfordshire.
-Ruth studied art and graphics in Bristol and worked in advertising as a Art director before becoming a full-time artist.
+Ruth studied art and graphics in Bristol and worked in advertising as an Art director before becoming a full-time artist.
 She concentrates on large scale pictures and has a passion for detail.
 Her large portrait of her mother-in-law, Gill – They said I used to look like Her – was exhibited in London’s Mall Galleries and won the public vote for Artists and Illustrators Magazine Artist of the Year.